 - External Type ViewModels

-Any non-primitive types which are not themselves a EF Entity Models or Custom DTOs which are accessible through the aforementioned types, either through one of its Properties, or return value from one of its Methods, will have a corresponding TypeScript ViewModel generated for it.
+Any non-primitive types which are not themselves a Entity Models or Custom DTOs which are accessible through the aforementioned types, either through one of its Properties, or return value from one of its Methods, will have a corresponding TypeScript ViewModel generated for it.
 These ViewModels only provide a

 KnockoutObservablefield for each property on the C# class.